bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 # Other Modules

-## Modules Pending my First Review
+## Modules Pending Review
-- None at the moment!
+- [Token Action HUD](https://github.com/espositos/fvtt-tokenactionhud) - Floating HUD, showing common actions for a controllable token - Initial Review 2020 Sep 07 - This would replace Token Bar and supports PF2e.
+Also I like the UI more.
+Will probably replace Token Bar.

 ## Modules Scheduled for a Re-Review at a Later Date
 - [Chat Images](https://github.com/bmarian/chat-images) - Copy and Paste, Drag and Drop images into chat. - Retired 2020 Sep 06 - See issue linked below